 - 54. The criteria for appointment as an assessor are as follows: - a.
 To be at least five years qualified as an MRCVS or RVN; - b.
-To be in full or part-time veterinary practice (or to have been so within the previous three vears): - To have been approved by the RCVS as having suitable experience for assessments to be undertaken. - 55.
+To be in full or part-time veterinary practice (or to have been so within the previous five years); - c.
+To have been approved by the RCVS as having suitable experience for assessments to be undertaken. - 55.
 There shall be no restriction either geographically or with regard to the number of occasions on which an individual assessor is chosen to assess practices. - 56.
-Assessors will be expected to attend annual training as directed by the RCVS.
-Failure to do so, without valid cause, may result in their status as an assessor being suspended or withdrawn. - 57.
+Assessors will be expected to attend up to four annual training sessions as directed by the RCVS. - 57.
 In order to assure quality and consistency in assessments, assessors will from time to time be subject to review by the Lead Assessor or another member of the Review Group who will monitor them in the course of an assessment visit.
 A copy of the report will be provided to the assessor which will advise the assessor of any follow-up recommendations.